onenewcode/axum-gate/README.md

 Fully customizable role based JWT cookie auth for axum, applicable for single nodes or distributed systems.

 `axum-gate` uses composition of different services to enable maximum flexibility for any specific use case.
+It provides a high-level API for role based access within `axum`.
+Encryption/encoding is outsourced to external crates.

 # Security considerations